alkeshka/MigrationPluginExtended/CustomChanges.md

     - Added the code to handle empty last and first name, zipcode, city and street [ Lines 518 - 534 ]
     - Added the constructor parameter for Salutation Lookup

+## ShopwareConverter.php

+    - Replaced the validDate function to handle the invalid date situation [ Lines 113 - 141 ]